HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_nodeselectors.md

 You can assign all pods \(deployed by the Helm Chart of HCL Digital Experience 9.5\) to specific nodes by using `NodeSelectors`.
 Modify your custom-values.yaml file to include the `NodeSelector`configuration.
 Make sure to use the proper indentation as YAML is indent-sensitive.

-Example for Ambassador:
+Example for HAProxy:

 ```
 nodeSelector:
-  ambassadorIngress:
+  haproxy:
     purpose: ingress
-  ambassadorRedis:
-    purpose: ingress
 ```

-This configuration directs the Ambassador Ingress and Ambassador Redis to run nodes with the label purpose: `ingress`.
+This configuration directs HAProxy to run nodes with the label purpose: `ingress`.

 Once install is completed, the pods are running on your desired node.
 For example `k8s-node-4`.